benwiz/graphics/README.md

 ## To Do

+- Add home and github links

 - Read training guide https://affinelayer.com/pix2pix/ in full
 - Collect and preprocess training data https://commons.wikimedia.org/wiki/Category:Impressionist_paintings
 - Try to run a very small batch of training
+- Write up an article/readme/blog post... maybe blog post can be an external link to the README

 - Later
   - Get clever